lcagney/MSDS_Practicum/README.md

 - CSV Files:
   - TopicThemes.xlsx: The final themes determined by the 30 topics generated from the model.
   - topics_2021-06-05.csv: The 30 topics and associated words.
-- Final_Presentation.pdf: Final presentation with insights and process
+- Final_Presentation.pdf: Final presentation with insights and process.
+The file must be downloaded for the links to work.

 **Not Included** : Data was too large to upload here